MarkNahabedian/AnotherParser.jl/docs/src/index.md

 Filter = t -> t <: AnotherParser.BNFNode
 ```

-Each BNFNode implements the `recognize` generic function which
+Each BNFNode implements the `recognize` generic function, which
 performs the actual parsing:

 ```@docs
-AnotherParser.recognize(::BNFNode, input::String; index, finish)
+recognize(n::BNFNode, input::AbstractString; index=1, finish=lastindex(input), context=nothing)
 ```

+All grammars that have been defined can be found in `AllGrammars`:

 ```@docs
-AnotherParser.AllGrammars
+AllGrammars
 ```

 ## Utility Functions

 ```@docs
-AnotherParser.show_grammar
-AnotherParser.check_references
+show_grammar
+check_references
 ```

 ## Construction Utilities

 A grammar has little use recognizing its input if it does not also
-build d useful data structure from the abstract syntax tree.
+build a useful data structure from the abstract syntax tree.

-All BNFNode types should descrive what their `recognize` methods
+All BNFNode types should describe what their `recognize` methods
 return as a value.
 For `CharacterLiteral` and `StringLiteral` it is
 just the matched character or string.
 For `RegexNode` it is the
-regularexpression'smatch object.
+regular expression's match object.
 For `Alternatives` it is the value
 of whatever subexpression matched.
-FOr `Sequence` it is a `Vector` of
+For `Sequence` it is a `Vector` of
 the matched values of the subexpressions.

 The `Constructor` BNFNode type can be used to wrap another BNFNode